sustrik/uxy/README.md

 ### Interactions between headers and records

-- Fields SHOULD but don't have to be aligned with each other or with the headers.
+- Fields may or may not be aligned with each other or with the headers.
-- If there's less fields in a record than in the header the missing values are assumed to be empty strings.
+- If there are less fields in a record than in the header the missing values are assumed to be empty strings.
-- It's valid to for a record to have more fields than the header.
+- It is valid to for a record to have more fields than the header.
   The tools should consider the name of such column to be an empty string.

 Example: